-The Offered Principal Balance Certificates will be issued to Freddie Mac in physical form in original denominations of \$10,000 initial principal balance and in any whole dollar denomination in excess of \$10,000.
-The class X certificates will be issued to Freddie Mac in physical form in original denominations of \$100,000 initial notional amount and in any whole dollar denomination in excess of \$100,000.
+The class A-1 and A-2 certificates will be issued to Freddie Mac in physical form in original denominations of \$10,000 initial principal balance and in any whole dollar denomination in excess of \$10,000.
+The class X1 and X3 certificates will be issued to Freddie Mac in physical form in original denominations of \$100,000 initial notional amount and in any whole dollar denomination in excess of \$100,000.